cwmasonRollTide/SmartExcelAnalyzer/README.md

 2. **Wait for the file to be processed and indexed**.

-3. **Use the query interface** to ask questions about your data in natural language.
+3. **Use the query interface** to ask questions about your data, life in general, the nature of the universe, or just about your day.

-4. **View the results and insights** provided by the system.
+4. **View the results and insights** if you specify a number of rows, you will be given the option to save the results to a new excel file.
+Otherwise it will just try to answer your question.

 ## API Documentation